 There are many reasons why you should always keep your car in the best possible condition.
 The most important reason, naturally, is safety and reliability.
 You want your vehicle to be able to take you without any problems from point A to point B. However, every car is an investment and you should look after all your investments.
-The time will come when you’ll need to sell your old car in order to buy a new one, which will suit your needs.
+The time will come when you’ll be selling a damaged car or you`ll need to sell your old car in order to buy a new one, which will suit your needs.
 By selling your car for more money, you get a faster return on your investment and you have more funds to put towards your new purchase.

 However, not all investments in your car provide the right benefit.
 Sometimes you simply spend an amount of money that you can’t get back through a higher resale price.
 In order to help you make the right decision, we’ve prepared the following tips to help you boost the resale value of your car.